20% off your first purchase with code: SHOP24

 This book teaches great lessons about the power of friendship, empathy, and self-acceptance.

-5th grade novels to read aloud
+5th grade read aloud book covers

 Bud, Not Buddy – Christopher Paul Curtis